6 Continuous Probability

 To build intuition for why we use a continuous function and an integral to describe probabilities, consider a situation where an outcome can be measured with very high precision.
 In this case, we can think of the relative frequency as being proportional to the height of the bars in the plot below:

-The probability of the outcome falling within an interval, for example, \(x \in [0.5, 1.5]\), can be approximated by adding the heights of the bars within that range and dividing by the total height of all bars.
+The probability of the outcome falling within an interval, such as the shaded range \(x \in [0.5, 1.5]\), can be approximated by adding the heights of the bars within that range and dividing by the total height of all bars.
 As the measurement becomes more precise and the bar widths become narrower, this sum approaches the area under the curve of the continuous function \(f(x)\).

 In the limit where the bar widths shrink to zero, the sum and the integral are identical: the probability of \(x\) falling in an interval is exactly the area under \(f(x)\) over that interval.
 To make this work, we define \(f(x)\) so that the total area under the curve equals 1: